 The indicator is updated every month.

-You can't tell whether an area is better or worse than another area.
-If an area has a significantly high or low diagnosis rate or a high or low level of antipsychotic medication prescribing, this is only a smoke alarm for further investigation. .
+You cannot use this data to directly compare different areas across the country.
+If an area seems to have a significantly high or low diagnosis rate or level of antipsychotic medication prescribing, this is merely a smoke alarm for further investigation.